Settling the genus of the $n$-prism: Background

 \subsection{The genus lower bound for prism graphs}

-We begin by reproving Proposition~\ref{prop-lowerbound}, the lower bound on $\gamma(K_n \times K_2)$, since we are chiefly interested in embeddings of genus exactly $(n-2)(n-3)/6$ (without rounding) that match this lower bound.
+We begin by reproving Proposition~\ref{prop-lowerbound}, the lower bound on $\gamma(K_n \times K_2)$, since we are primarily interested in embeddings of genus exactly $(n-2)(n-3)/6$ (without rounding) that match this lower bound.
 Our argument is essentially the same as Ringel~\cite{Ringel-nPrism}, with some streamlined calculations.

 A standard approach to finding a lower bound for the genus of dense graphs is to use the girth to lower bound the length of any face.
-We note, however, that the $n$-prism graphs cannot have triangular embeddings, despite having girth 3, because the $n$ matching edges are not incident with any 3-cycles.
+We note, however, that the $n$-prism graphs cannot have triangular embeddings, despite having girth 3, because the $n$ matching edges do not belong to any 3-cycle.
 Let $F_M$ denote the set of faces incident with at least one matching edge.
-For every face in $F_M$,
+For every face in $F_M$, \begin{itemize} \item there are at least two sides corresponding to matching edges, and \item those instances are nonconsecutive. \end{itemize} The first property can be shown by observing that, since the matching edges form a cut, any closed walk passes through an even number of matching edges.
+Because there are $2n$ total sides that come from matching edges, this property implies that that $|F_M| \leq n$.